fhackett/cpsc490/README.md

 The single hardest thing you can do in this topic is talk about iterators.
 They are very useful and important, but defining them is also incredibly difficult and time-consuming.
-We did a session on this which went all right but could have done with more context.

 ### Lambdas, functional programming in C++